J/Direct: Architecture

+static native int getSysColor(int nIndex);

 The Microsoft Java implementation already provided a pre-defined package which provided a set of pre-defined classes bound to the User32, Gdi32.dll, and Kernel32.dll APIs.

 Additionally, the Microsoft VM used some built-in rules to be able to bind automatically the Java code to some Windows API functions.
 For example, it chose automatically between ANSI and Unicode versions of Windows API functions.